New Internet Slang 2025: How Internet Shapes a New Language

 Dead Slang in 2025: What We’re Leaving Behind

-• “It’s giving…” – Quietly disappeared in late 2024
+- “It’s giving…” – Quietly disappeared in late 2024 after every influencer captioned everything with it.

-If you still use these, no judgment.
-Just… maybe update your internal dictionary.
+If you still use these, no judgment, just… maybe update your internal dictionary.

 Is This Just Slang or a New Language in the Making?